 Myth – Benidorm is full of British tourists, not Spanish people

-Probably one of the most common misconceptions is that Benidorm is the definitive of Brits abroad, completely jam-packed with British people.
+Probably one of the most common misconceptions is that Benidorm is the definitive of Brits abroad, jam-packed with tourists in their swimwear.
 Whilst the city is very popular with Brits, it is not exclusive to them.

 Benidorm is in fact highly popular with German, Dutch, Belgian and Irish tourists.
 You can finally put to bed the no Spaniard myth, the city is full of Spanish people working and living.